 Employment decisions must be made without regard to categories protected by applicable state or federal law.
-These categories include, without limitation, a person's race, color, religion, age, gender, gender identity, sexual orientation, national origin, physical or mental disability, marital status, veteran status, genetic information or any other personal characteristic protected by local, state or federal law.
-"Employment decisions" generally include those related to hiring, recruiting, training, promotion, compensation, discipline and termination.
+These categories include, without limitation, a person's race, color, religion, age, gender, gender identity or expression, sexual orientation, sex, citizenship status, national origin or ancestry, physical or mental disability, marital status, veteran status, uniformed service member status, genetic information, or any other personal characteristic protected by local, state, or federal law.
+"Employment decisions" generally include those related to hiring, recruiting, training, promotion, compensation, discipline, and termination.
 Other activities may be implicated as well.

 The company takes this commitment very seriously and has adopted strong policies, including its Equal Opportunity Policy available on the portal intended to prohibit illegal discrimination.
-Any suspected violation should immediately be reported to Human Resources or the Compliance Division.
+Any suspected violation should immediately be reported to People and Organizations (formerly known as Human Resources) or the Compliance Unit.